Analytical Solutions of Open String Field Theory: Sen's conjectures

 The simplest case is the truncation of the action to level zero, i.e., keeping only the tachyon field

 as we did for the non-interacting theory (in $k$-space~(\ref{freeTachyonAction})).
 The truncated string field action~(\ref{action}) reads,

 where we defined,

 Since it is complicated to evaluate the derivatives in the definition of $\tilde T(x)$ exactly, one is led to expanding the exponent in~(\ref{tildT}).
-Level truncation now turns into a double expansion in the parameters $\log K$ and $l$.
+Level truncation now turns into a double expansion in the parameters\footnote{While $K$ is a fixed number~(\ref{K}), it is treated as a free parameter for the purpose of the expansion.} $\log K$ and $l$.

 When the directions in which the lump is localized are compactified, the double expansion becomes a single expansion again.
 This happens because the compactified momenta are quantized.
 The oscillators contribute to the level as before, while the momenta contribute to the level a factor of $\al' k^2$.
 From the uncompactified point of view such solutions represent an infinite array of equally spaced lumps.
 Another drawback of this approach is that the radius is fixed and the analysis should be repeated for different radii.
 On the other hand the existence of a single expansion parameter simplifies the analysis.
 The authors of~\cite{Moeller:2000jy} considered a co-dimension one lump for simplicity (and because the approach to the correct result was already known to be the fastest in this case).
 A possible subtlety of their approach is the appearance of null-states when the radius is rational in $\al'$ units.
 The authors avoided this complication by using only non-rational values for the compactification radius.
 Their result for the lump tension agreed with expectation within less than a percent at level 3.
 They also found a lump profile that does not change much with changes of the radius.
 Another check for the identification of their solution as a lump was the numerical study of the cohomology around the solution.
 The consistency checks of~\cite{Hata:2000bj} were performed for these lump solutions in~\cite{Mukhopadhyay:2001pq} with reasonably good results.